New visa options for Singapore citizens

 WHAT STAFF CANNOT DO

-• Tell you what visa you should be applying for
+• Tell you what visa you should apply for

 • Help you complete your application